-In the event of a chimney fire ensure both Primary and Secondary air controls are fully closed and the door(s) remain closed at all times.
+In the event of a chimney fire ensure the air control is fully closed and the door remains closed at all times.
 If the chimney fire does not go out or if there is a serious risk to people and property, call the fire brigade immediately.